 This seems like a lot of work.
 What does the whole process of treating a Diphtheria case entail?

 It is an incredible amount of work.
 There are 3 components to the treatment of Diphtheria, the vaccination, the actual treatment of the patient, and the follow up with the family – including other people that have had contact with the patient.
-Since we give out antibiotics and they must take them for 7 days, it is important to have follow ups to make sure they are taking their dosages correctly.
+Since we give out antibiotics and they must take them for 7 days, it is important to have follow-ups to make sure they are taking their dosages correctly.
 We usually visit them 4 days into their treatment when the main part is complete, and then 8 days after their treatment (24hours after the end of the course of antibiotics).
 We go into the communities to check this, which also helps us check how other people around the family are doing.

-Another concern is that there is a tremendous amount of antibiotics going into these areas so we want to make sure that they are taking there antibiotics appropriately.
+Another concern is that there is a tremendous amount of antibiotics going into these areas so we want to make sure that they are taking their antibiotics appropriately.
 The effort from the national staff is immense.
 If a patient was diagnosed with Diphtheria we had to refer them to the hospital for treatment.
-We usually use a Diphtheria Anti-Toxin (DAT) to suppress the toxin that is spreading in the body, but most importantly to slow down the growth of the pseudo membrane which is the white/green membrane that grows in their nose or pharynx, which can lead to asphyxiation.
+We usually use a Diphtheria Anti-Toxin (DAT) to suppress the toxin that is spreading in the body, but most importantly to slow down the growth of the pseudomembrane which is the white/green membrane that grows in their nose or pharynx, which can lead to asphyxiation.
 This membrane is caused by the toxin that Diphtheria releases in your body.
 Administering the DAT can be dangerous because it is given intravenously and in some cases, it can cause an anaphylactic shock.
 We usually perform a test on their skin to make sure this is possible.
 We also continuously monitor the patient during the administration of the DAT.
 Unfortunately, it is not a simple process and it requires well trained medical staff.

-Another challenge to providing treatment is there huge shortage of DAT globally, which means we do not have enough doses of DAT available.
+Another challenge to providing treatment is there a huge shortage of DAT globally, which means we do not have enough doses of DAT available.
 In addition, Bangladesh is not the only country that is experiencing a Diphtheria outbreak, other countries such as Yemen, Indonesia, and Venezuela have also reported cases.

 The Diphtheria vaccine was one of the first vaccines provided in the routine immunization package.
 In 1974 when the Expanded Program for Immunization (EPI) was founded, DTP (Diphtheria-Tetanus & Pertussis) were the first course of vaccines on the EPI schedule, but these days you have whole communities that have low levels of vaccinations.
 DT used to be one of the primary vaccines given so when we start to see a resurgence of Diphtheria, it is an indication that the level of immunization coverage has been low.
 This can be taken as a warning to the global community and as a sign of the problems in the local communities.

 The last time we had an official outbreak of Diphtheria was about 20 years ago in Russia.
-To achieve herd immunity (resistance to the spread of a contagious disease within a population that results in a sufficiently high proportion of individuals being immune to the disease, especially through vaccination) for Diphtheria, literature says that 80-85% coverage is enough.
+To achieve herd immunity (resistance to the spread of a contagious disease within a population that results in a sufficiently high proportion of individuals being immune to the disease, especially through vaccination) for Diphtheria, the literature says that 80-85% coverage is enough.
 However, in the case of the Rohingya population, coverage was far from the desired 80-85% mark.

-We have been experiencing insurgencies in diseases that we have not dealt with in a while, such as Yellow Fever and Cholera but unfortunately there are not enough vaccines for patients.
+We have been experiencing insurgencies in diseases that we have not dealt with in a while, such as Yellow Fever and Cholera but unfortunately, there are not enough vaccines for patients.
 This is a huge issue for the global health community.
 That is why this year the Access campaign is focusing on the global shortage of vaccines, and so is the World Health Organization (WHO).
 We are realizing that there is something wrong in the system because many Pharma – Vaccine companies stopped producing or are not producing enough vaccines.